Frank Leymann: Biography

 Leymann studied Mathematics, Physics and Astronomy, and received a Master of Science degree in Mathematics (i.e. Dipl.-Math.) in 1982 from University of Bochum, Germany.
 He worked as research staff member in the Faculty of Mathematics at University of Bochum, where he obtained his PhD in Mathematics (i.e. Dr. rer. nat.) in 1984.
 In his PhD thesis he studied foliations on spaces with singularities.
 After his PhD he went to IBM Research and Development contributing to software products like DB2, Websphere, or MQSeries.
 Leymann was main co-inventor and chief software architect of IBM's business process management and workflow products, and was appointed IBM Distinguished Engineer for this work.
 In 2004, he was appointed full professor of computer science at University of Stuttgart where he founded the Institute of Architecture of Application Systems.
 He holds many granted patents in the area of software.

 Work

-Frank Leymann's main contributions are from the domains of workflow systems, service-oriented architecture, and cloud computing.
-He is also active in the area of quantum computing.
+Frank Leymann's main contributions are from the domains of workflow systems, service-oriented architecture, cloud computing, pattern languages and quantum computing.